dgoethel-noaa/2026_Sablefish_CIE/README.md

 # 2026_Sablefish_CIE
-Repository for Models and Sims Associated with the 2026 Alaskan Sablefish CIE Review
+Repository for Models and Sims Associated with the 2026 Alaskan Sablefish CIE Review.

 The 'Documents for Review' folder include the final assessment model documents that are the basis of the CIE review.